 Unscrew the end of the cassette, and turn it upside down into the hole.
 Yep, it will probably smell pretty bad.
 You might want to wear gloves for this bit.
 Mr WB likes to wash the cassette out a couple of times with water (there’s usually water available at the disposal point- do NOT use your fresh drinking water hose!)
 Make sure it’s totally empty before replacing it into the motorhome.
 Ours clicks shut- be sure it’s in correctly!

 You can, of course, choose to empty the toilet at your house when you return home… we tried this once and vowed never again- it smells horrendous!

 You will probably have excess fresh water.
 Don’t leave this in your tank for weeks- it can go stagnant and nasty things can start growing in your tank.
 If you’re not going to be using the van for a while, empty the water out at the same time as the grey waste- over the drain point.
 There will be two separate taps for this under your vehicle.

 Before you leave the site, return any keys you had to the reception, or put them in the box by the exit.

 Final advice for new motorhome owners- Back at home

 Once you’re safely home, you’ll want to do some final checks and a closedown.
 This should include:

 - Closing all the blinds

 - We leave a small roof hatch open for ventilation- make sure rain can’t get in!
 If in doubt, shut it all up and come back to air at least once every other week.

-- Remove all valuables, including Sat Nav etc
+- Remove all valuables, including your motorhome Sat Nav etc

 And that’s it!
 You’ve completed your very first trip in your new van.
 I hope it all went/ will go smoothly- feel free to tag me on Facebook and let me know where you end up!